meedstrom/dired-du-duc/README.md

 The global mode does three things:

-1. Regularly run "duc index" on `dired-du-duc-directories` (default `("/home")`).

-2. Asynchronously run "duc index" each time a Dired buffer is opened or refreshed.
+1. Asynchronously run "duc index" each time a Dired buffer is opened or refreshed.
 Option `dired-du-duc-index-predicate` can be configured if you don't want this.

-3. Turn on `dired-du-duc-mode` in relevant buffers when duc is ready.
+2. Turn on `dired-du-duc-mode` in relevant buffers when duc is ready.
 Option `dired-du-duc-mode-predicate` can be configured to enable it always, if you are fine with the slow "du" as a fallback.

+3. Regularly re-index the directories we have previously indexed.
+Option `dired-du-duc-delay` controls how often to do this.

 ## Buffer-local